 Camera Gear

 Mike and I capture our memories through photos and video and share them with our friends and family.
-Both of us dive with a photo and/or video camera, and our rigs have changed significantly from when we were shooting film in the 1990’s.
+We both dive with a photo and/or video camera, and our setup has changed significantly from when we were shooting film back in the 1990’s.

 Here is our camera set up including pictures of our gear